Sustainable Design Faculty Grants Guidelines (Spring 2021)

 You may include other supporting documents in an Appendix (optional, details below).

-Your proposal narrative may not exceed five pages in length using 12-point Times font and 1-inch margins.
+Your proposal narrative may not exceed six pages in length using 12-point Times font and 1-inch margins.
 Title page and references are not counted as part of your page limit.

 The more specific, clear, and compelling your narrative is, the more competitive your proposal will be.
 Tell the reviewers a story: what efforts and opportunities currently exist at your institution, where are the gaps, what are you proposing to create, and what are the intended student and institutional outcomes?
 In other words, why this idea, and why now?